woojoo666/arcana-notes/notes11.md

 i think it would be nice to be able to insert into any object and any object can retrieve its insertions using `_insertions`

+### Consolidating Actors and Sets

-Consolidate actors and sets
-Means you can use them interchangeably
+there's a few advantages to combining actors and sets into the same type Means you can use them interchangeably esp important with dynamic typing
-Dynamic typing
 Don't have to worry about which type it is
 Dont have to worry about using insertion for some objects, and modifiers/mutations for others